Parameter Inference from Final-State Entanglement in Higgs Decays: Introduction

 The Higgs boson underlies electroweak symmetry (EW) breaking and the origin of particle masses.
 While its properties have been extensively measured at colliders \cite{ATLAS:2022vkf, CMS:2022dwd}, its mass remains a free SM parameter without a universally accepted theoretical explanation.
-Several approaches aim to explain it: asymptotic-safety arguments in the SM coupled to gravity suggest $m_h \simeq 126$ GeV \cite{Shaposhnikov:2009pv}, criticality of the Higgs potential yields $m_h \sim 135 \pm 9$ GeV \cite{Froggatt:1995rt}, and Planck-scale mass sum rules predict $m_h \sim 135$ GeV \cite{Degrassi:2012ry}.
-Additionally, a maximal classical multinomial entropy constructed from the Higgs decay branching ratios yields $m_{h} = 125.04 \pm 0.25\,{\rm GeV}$~\cite{Alves:2014ksa}.
+Several approaches aim to explain it: asymptotic-safety arguments in the SM coupled to gravity suggest $m_h \simeq 126$ GeV \cite{Shaposhnikov:2009pv}, criticality of the Higgs potential yields $m_h \sim 135 \pm 9$ GeV \cite{Froggatt:1995rt}, and Planck-scale mass sum rules predict $m_h \sim 135$ GeV\,\cite{Degrassi:2012ry}.
+Additionally, maximization of the product of Higgs decay probabilities gives $m_{h} \simeq 125\,{\rm GeV}$\,\cite{dEnterria:2012eip}.
+An extension of this analysis, using a maximal classical multinomial entropy constructed from the Higgs decay branching ratios, yields $m_{h} = 125.04 \pm 0.25\,{\rm GeV}$~\cite{Alves:2014ksa}.

-In this work, we infer SM parameters from the decay products of unstable particles.
+In this work, we explore how the decays of unstable particles can be informative about SM parameters.
 Complementary to scattering analyses, which require a specified center-of-mass energy, scattering angle and a two-particle in-state, decays are kinematically fixed in the parent’s rest frame and start from a single-particle in-state determined by the SM spectrum.
-This makes decay out-states an intrinsic and minimal quantum probe for quantum-information studies in particle physics.
+This makes decay out-states a natural and well-defined quantum-information probe in particle physics.